JMacPherson95/Technical-test/README.md

 This application needs a minimum node version of 16.17.1

 This project consists of register, login/logout functionality.
-It also contains a home page and a page for returning the logged in users details.
+It also contains a home page, landing page and a page for returning the logged in users details.
 The stack used for this consists of:

 - Node.js